Wolf warrior diplomacy: Prominence

-In December 2020, at an address to a conference at Renmin University in Beijing, Foreign Minister Le Yucheng was reported, in Western media, as defending the use of "rhetorical tit-for-tat" as a way of “solving the problems of being scolded” by other countries.
+In December 2020, at an address to a conference at Renmin University in Beijing, Foreign Minister Le Yucheng was reported, in Western media, as defending the use of "rhetorical tit-for-tat" as a way of "solving the problems of being scolded" by other countries.
 He criticized Western media for its use of the phrase "Wolf Warrior" to describe Chinese diplomats who deployed such aggressive rhetoric.
 He said that foreign countries "are coming to our doorstep, interfering in our family affairs, constantly nagging at us, insulting and discrediting us, [so] we have no choice but to firmly defend our national interests and dignity."

 Decline

 In 2021, in response to a perceived deterioration of China's international reputation in a reaction to wolf warrior diplomacy, CCP general secretary Xi Jinping called for improvements in the country's international communication at a May 2021 CCP Politburo group study session.
-Several other events in 2021 were interpreted by The Diplomat as evidence "that leaders in Beijing are recalibrating China’s external messaging, signaling to the wolf warriors that a gradual softening of tone is in order," including the departure of Hu Xijin, editor of the CCP-owned tabloid Global Times, an early adopter of wolf warrior rhetoric.
+Several other events in 2021 were interpreted by The Diplomat as evidence "that leaders in Beijing are recalibrating China's external messaging, signaling to the wolf warriors that a gradual softening of tone is in order," including the departure of Hu Xijin, editor of the CCP-owned tabloid Global Times, an early adopter of wolf warrior rhetoric.
 Since the Politburo meeting, Chinese officials started toning down public statements, while social media accounts related to the foreign ministry became less confrontational.

-In 2022, Le Yucheng retired as China's Foreign Minister.
+In 2022, Le Yucheng was transferred from the Ministry of Foreign Affairs, where he had served as executive vice minister since 2018, to a deputy directorship at the National Radio and Television Administration.
 Another pullback from China's official support for Wolf Warrior diplomacy occurred in January 2023, when Zhao Lijian became the deputy director of Department of Boundary and Ocean Affairs Department, thus ending his tenure as an official spokesperson for the Ministry of Foreign Affairs.
 Academics Lize Yang and Hai Yang describe Zhao's reassignment as signaling China's effort to decrease the wolf warrior approach.

 Two undated US Joint Chiefs of Staff briefings leaked in 2023 wrote that China has been transitioning away from wolf warrior diplomacy to a "more measured approach", in part to divide the European Union (EU) from the US, though it assessed these measures have been failing, basing this on conversations with European officials in March 2023.

 In September 2024, international relations scholar Shaoyu Yuan argued that China has shifted from its assertive wolf warrior diplomacy to a more accommodating diplomatic approach, primarily motivated by domestic economic challenges, including a slowing economy.
 This transition underscores China's need for global economic stability to maintain its growth and development.

 According to a research by The Economist, more belligerent answers by the foreign ministry spokespersons increased sharply after 2019, then started declining steadily after 2022.
 It said that, by the beginning of 2025, the level of belligerent answers had declined to 2018 levels.